GarretOS/python-ai-foundations/notes/my_first_github_repo_setup.md

 # Where I'm At

 The repo exists, local and remote are connected, authentication works, and the folder structure is clean.
 Setup is done.
 Time to actually write some Python.

+Note: Parts of this documentation were drafted with the assistance of Claude AI and verified by the author.